 That said, grab a photo, give them some seaweed and your trip to Turtle Beach will definitely be a memorable one!

 Also, do not leave Hikkaduwa without catching a sunset on Hikkaduwa Beach!
-The photo doesn’t do it justice but it was by far one of the best we caught in Sri Lanka.
+The below photo doesn’t do it justice but it was by far one of the best beaches in Sri Lanka for sunset.

 Luxury – Villa Saffron